We Make Radio For Kids With Kids!

 Statue of Lady Justice holding a scale and a sward, and with her eyes closed.
 Justice if fierce, equal, and blind.

-Next Week: What Is Justice?
+Last Week: What Is Justice

 What is justice?
-In this episode of The Children’s Hour, the Kids Crew talks with Maria Martinez-Sanchez from ACLU New Mexico to learn how the judicial system works, from local courts to the Supreme Court.
+In this episode of The Children’s Hour, the Kids Crew talks with Maria Martinez-Sanchez from ACLU New Mexico to learn how the judicial system works, from local to the Supreme Court.
 We also explore tribal justice systems with Chief Justice Rosanna Toya, who explains how Native American nations have their own courts and laws.
 Join us as we discover how justice is served in different ways across the United States.

 Communication Nation: Media Literacy, Languages & Community Building.
 A series from The Children's Hour